The Glorious and Eternal Empire of Juraedon

 Humans compose a hefty amount of each empire's population.
-About 75% of Juraedon's population is composed of humans.
+About 75% of Juraedon's population is human.
 This is 127,900,000 persons in the empire.

 Dwarrow are a major minority within the Empire.
-The Dwarrow, unlike the Elves, have not diminished over the ages, but they do not repopulate as quickly as Men.
-About 10% of Juraedon's population is Dwarfish, meaning there are about 16,880,000 Dwarrow in the Empire.
+The Dwarrow, unlike the Elves, have not greatly diminished bodily or politically over the ages, but they do not repopulate as quickly as Men.
+About 10% of Juraedon's population is Dwarrowish, meaning there are about 16,880,000 Dwarrow in the Empire.

 There are many subgroups of the Dwarrow.
-These subgroups are based on their location and their vast underground halls.
 Dwarrow are often traders and merchants.
 They have an eye for gold and a heart after music.
-It is not surprising to come across a Dwarf playing a harp on the road, or a Dwarf managing a shop in some locale far away from the mountains.
+It is not surprising for travelers to suddenly come across a Dwarf playing a harp on the side of the road, or to find Dwarf managing a shop in some locale far away from the mountains.

 As for Gnomes, they are the smaller cousins of the Dwarrow.
 They have created peculiar kingdoms of their own, often nearby to the older Dwarrowish Halls.
 Gnomes are wont to wanderlust more than a Dwarf, and you will often find the two races working with, or against, each other on the overworld.
 Perhaps about 5% of Juraedon is Gnomish, meaning there are 8,440,000 Gnomes in the Empire.

-Elves mostly live in Eastern Huraedon, either in the Forests of Color or in their mystical cities, which are considered independent nations, and foreigners need apply to enter.
+Elves mostly live in Isdoni, either in the Forests of Color or in their mystical cities, which are considered independent nations, and foreigners need apply to enter.
 There are Elvish tribes in the Alk'kir Desert, though they are also shrinking.
 Elves have never populated the southern reaches of Erub to a great extent.
-In the north, the Elves were unduly slaughtered by the Nelqorana, and the people there declined into nothing.
+In the north, the Elves were unduly slaughtered by the Yeqitari and, later, the Nelqorana, and the people there declined into nothing.

-About 1% of Juraedon's population is Elvish, this means that there are about 1,800,000 Elves in the Empire.
+About 1% of Juraedon's population is Elvish, meaning that there are about 1,800,000 Elves in the Empire.

 The Mixed Races